PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

     -   The **Transcription** is the most important input.
     -   All analysis and updates must be consistent with and directly supported by the Transcription and Audio Metadata.
     -   Give particular focus to the **Disinformation Snippet**, as it is the segment of the Transcription identified as containing disinformation.
+      -   Ensure that the **Disinformation Snippet** is included in the Transcription.
+      -   If the snippet is not found within the Transcription:
+          -   Set the **confidence_scores.overall** to 0.
+          -   Write a clear explanation in the **confidence_scores.analysis.score_adjustments.adjustment_reason** field, indicating that the snippet was not found within the Transcription.
+          -   Keep all other fields in the Analysis JSON unchanged.

 -   **Comprehensive Review:**